check-spelling-sandbox/azure-rest-api-specs/documentation/code-gen/configure-typescript-sdk.md

 ```
 ~~~

-Finally, in your readme.typescript.md you should include what packages you want to include in the Azure SDK for Javascript (Typescript).
+Finally, in your readme.typescript.md you should include what packages you want to include in the Azure SDK for JavaScript (Typescript).
 And in each package's section define the default package name output folder in azure-sdk-for-js repo etc.

 ~~~